Reechy254/PLPBasicGitAssignment/README.md

 # PLPBasicGitAssignment
-Plp git assignment, working around with te basics of git.
+Plp git assignment, working around with the basics of git.